conduktor/conduktor-docs/docs/platform/guides/self-service-quickstart.md

 So, let's try create a topic as the prod application instance that doesn't flow this policy and see what happens.

-**Open** the team's topic file (*/application-team-repo/kafka-resources/**topics.yaml***) and **append the forbidden topic config provided below** which includes an incorrect label, no replication, too many partitions and missing retention policy, or another break to the policy you wish to try.
+Open the team's topic file (*/application-team-repo/kafka-resources/topics.yaml*) and **append the forbidden topic config provided below** which includes an incorrect label, no replication, too many partitions and is missing retention policy.
 This adds the new topic to our list of topics.

 Be sure to include the `---` as part of appending this block, to indicate a new resource block.